 B. Administrative Completeness Review of Application

 The application and its accompanying documentation shall be timely reviewed by the District, and the applicant will be notified when the application is deemed administratively complete or missing requisite information.
 No application will be administratively complete if the applicant has unpaid fees or has unresolved compliance issues with the District, or if any of the information required by Rule 3.4(A) is missing or incomplete, unless expressly waived in writing by the General Manager.
 No application for a non-exempt well requesting an annual pumpage volume of more than 1,000,000 gallons will be administratively complete until the applicant has provided proof to the District that notice of the application has been mailed to all persons who own property located within a ¼-mile radius of the proposed well site by certified mail, return receipt requested.
-The District will provide the form of the notice the applicant must mail to adjoining property owners.
+The District will provide the type of information that must be contained in the notice the applicant must mail to adjoining property owners.

 Following receipt of the initial application for an Operating Permit for an Existing Well, the District in an administrative action shall provide the applicant with a temporary Operating Permit that specifies a subset of requirements for continuing to operate that well until a regular Operating Permit is administratively complete, the Board has taken action, and the regular permit received.
-The temporary permit will have an effective date of January 1, 2021, regardless of when the temporary permit or the regular Operating Permit is received by the well owner/operator.
-Operation of the well as described in this section without either a temporary or regular Operating Permit after January 1, 2021, is a violation of District Rules.
+Operation of the well as described in this section without either a temporary or regular Operating Permit is a violation of District Rules.

 If an application remains administratively incomplete for more than 180 days following either the original application date or, if applicable, the date the District notified the applicant of the need to submit additional clarification or documentation, the application and its temporary permit shall expire.